jalberse/shimmer/README.md

 Shimmer is a physically based rendering system based on the ray tracing algorithm.
 It is currently under development.

+## Example Scenes

+Test and example scenes are available in the [shimmer-scenes](https://github.com/jalberse/shimmer-scenes) repository.

 # Notes

 Some comments might contain a `PAPERDOC` string.
 This is for my own reference to find source code snippets that might be useful in a paper I plan to write regarding this project.